 The number 6 in soccer is the defensive midfielder on a team.
 They play just in front of the defenders, and their role is to protect the defense, link up the play between the defense and midfield, and tackle and intercept the ball as necessary to disrupt any attacks from the opposition.

-This answer gives a broad overview of what the role of a number 6 is but exploring in more detail what this means can give a much better understanding of the role.
+This answer gives a broad overview of the role of a number 6, but exploring what this means can provide a much better understanding of the role.
 Especially as there are many times when no player on the field is even wearing the number 6!

 This article will be specifically about the number 6 in soccer but to discover more about defensive midfielders in soccer click here to go to my article – 17 Qualities of a Defensive Midfielder.

 Meaning of the Number 6